Considering Contractors To Enhance Your Workforce Forecasting Plan

 The Virtues of Hiring Contractors

-Hiring contractors can save money, time, and help your business get your final product or goal sooner.
-If a company hires an individual for a 3-6 month project on a contract basis, it creates space for a trial period in the relationship, which often benefits both parties.
+In addition to providing workforce flexibility for the company, if an individual is engaged for a 3-6 month project on a contract basis, it can also create space for a trial period in the relationship, which often benefits both parties.
 Contracts allow for companies to have peace of mind without a long-term commitment.

 Don’t Throw Caution To The Wind

 While there are many benefits in hiring contractors, knowing the legality is significant.
 1099, W2, where do you start?
 BWBacon’s resource on defining contractors (1099 v W2) lays out the specifics for how contract work is defined in the State of Colorado.
+On the other hand, you can partner with a staffing firm like BWBacon, as we are powered by Employment of Record services that allow us to employ contract resources in every state in the U.S., as well as select locations all over the world.

 Company Culture And Benefits Matter